-Cooking Merit Badge Answers: A ScoutSmarts Guide
+Cooking Merit Badge Answers: Requirements 3–7 (Part 2/2)

-What Are The Cooking Merit Badge Requirements 3-7?
+Cooking Merit Badge Requirements 3-7 (Part 2)

 1. Cooking Basics.
 Do the following: